Measuring the Sun and Moon

 Sundials: the Pre-Mechanical Clock

-Sundials were among the first ways ancient peoples could quickly and easily measure time in an accurate manner.
-Not only that, but a sundial was also something that multiple people could use and come up with the same time, since just looking at the sun or moon could leave internal clocks off by an hour or two.
+Sundials were among the first ways to tell the time that ancient peoples could quickly and easily use in an accurate manner.
+Not only that, but a sundial was also something that multiple people could use and come up with the same time, since just looking at the sun or moon could leave internal clocks off by one hour or two.
 A key advantage that we as preppers love is of course the lack of electricity or complicated moving parts.
 A sundial is, at its core, just a stick in the center of a circle with small notations for various hours and minutes.
 A few pebbles to mark the circle and a piece of wood can make a crude but effective clock, even in your own backyard!
 However, a few simple tricks can improve the sundial greatly and give you much better accuracy.

 Why Not a Permanent Sundial?